Bush vows justice will be done

 He also urged Americans not to take out their frustrations on American Muslims or residents of Arab descent, and he reached out to the world's 1 billion Muslims to explain that the United States is not opening hostilities on their faith.

 "We respect your faith ....
 Its teachings are good and peaceful, and those who commit evil in the name of Allah blaspheme the name of Allah."

-House Majority Leader Dick Armey, R-Texas, also sat out the speech in a secure location.
+Hastert, citing the same security concerns, asked House Majority Leader Dick Armey, R-Texas, to also sit out the speech in a secure location.

 Also in attendance in the House chamber was British Prime Minister Tony Blair, who met with Bush over dinner after a late-afternoon arrival in the United States.
 Blair sat next to first lady Laura Bush, with New York Gov. George Pataki and New York City Mayor Rudolph Giuliani seated nearby.